-Bette Jane Kowalski Union County Commissioner
+Bette Jane Kowalski

+Union County Commissioner

+NJTPA Secretary

-ommissioner Bette Jane Kowalski joined the NJTPA Board in 2020, after previously serving as an alternate.
+Lourdes M. Leon County Commissioner (908) 527-4109 lordes.leon@ucnj.org ommissioner Bette Jane Kowalski joined the NJTPA Board in 2020, after previously serving as an alternate.
+Commissioner Kowalski was elected NJTPA Secretary for the 2022-2023 term.
 She has been a Union County Commissioner since 2004, and she also served as Commissioner Chair in 2007 and 2019.